zanderNorr/Hybrid-Encryption-Program/README.md

 - Symmetric key encrptyion is used by Fernet, which a key is shared between the sender and reciever.

-- Asymmetric key encrpyion uses a pair of keys, a public key for encryption and a private key for decryption
+- Asymmetric key encrpyion uses a pair of keys, a public key for encryption and a private key for decryption.